One Democrat's Hunt For The Hidden Obamacare Replacement Bill

 Luckily, Walden had a Capitol "hideaway" office just down the hall.

-Pallone led his colleagues, a string of reporters, and even a couple of Capitol Police officers, to the unmarked door, knocked and waited.
+Pallone led his colleagues, a string of reporters and even a couple of Capitol Police officers to the unmarked door, knocked and waited.

 "It's locked," he said after trying the handle.
 "This is ridiculous."